Tom Hanks: 2000–2009: Established star and expansion

-In 2004, he appeared in three films: The Coen brothers' The Ladykillers, another Spielberg film, The Terminal, and The Polar Express, a family film from Zemeckis for which Hanks played multiple motion capture roles.
+In 2004, he appeared in three films: The Coen brothers' The Ladykillers, Spielberg's The Terminal and Zemeckis' The Polar Express, a family film for which Hanks played multiple motion capture roles.
 In a USA Weekend interview, Hanks discussed how he chooses projects: "[Since] A League of Their Own, it can't be just another movie for me.
 It has to get me going somehow ...
 There has to be some all-encompassing desire or feeling about wanting to do that particular movie.
 I'd like to assume that I'm willing to go down any avenue in order to do it right".
 In August 2005, Hanks was voted in as vice president of the Academy of Motion Picture Arts and Sciences.

-Hanks next starred in the highly anticipated film The Da Vinci Code, based on the bestselling novel by Dan Brown.
-The film was released May 19, 2006 in the U.S., and grossed over US$750 million worldwide.
-He followed the film with Ken Burns's 2007 documentary The War.
-For the documentary, Hanks did voice work, reading excerpts from World War II-era columns by Al McIntosh.
+Hanks next starred in The Da Vinci Code (2006), which grossed over US$750 million worldwide.
 In 2006, Hanks topped a 1,500-strong list of "most trusted celebrities" compiled by Forbes magazine.
-Hanks also produced the animated children's movie The Ant Bully in 2006.
+He produced the animated children's movie The Ant Bully and Starter for Ten, a comedy about working-class students attempting to win on University Challenge.

-Hanks next appeared in a cameo role as himself in The Simpsons Movie, in which he appeared in an advertisement claiming that the U.S. government has lost its credibility and is hence buying some of his.
+Hanks did voice work for Ken Burns's documentary The War (2007), reading excerpts from World War II-era columns by Al McIntosh.
+Hanks voiced himself in The Simpsons Movie (2007), in which he appeared in an announcement claiming that the U.S. government has lost its credibility and is hence buying some of his.
 He also made an appearance in the credits, expressing a desire to be left alone when he is out in public.
-Later in 2006, Hanks produced the British film Starter for Ten, a comedy based on working-class students attempting to win on University Challenge.

-In 2007, Hanks starred in Mike Nichols's film Charlie Wilson's War (written by screenwriter Aaron Sorkin) in which he played Democratic Texas Congressman Charles Wilson.
-The film opened on December 21, 2007, and Hanks received a Golden Globe nomination.
+He starred in Mike Nichols's Charlie Wilson's War (2007) as Democratic Texas Congressman Charles Wilson.
 In the comedy-drama film The Great Buck Howard (2008), Hanks played the on-screen father of a young man (played by Hanks' real-life son Colin) who chooses to work as road manager for a fading mentalist (John Malkovich).
 His character was less than thrilled about his son's career decision.
-In the same year, he executive produced the musical comedy Mamma Mia and the miniseries John Adams.
+In the same year, he executive produced the musical comedy Mamma Mia! and the miniseries John Adams.